PPT Feature Image - Turquoise

 Self-pleasure/masturbation

-- Masturbation is stimulating your genitals or other parts of your body in a way that makes you feel good sexually.
+• Masturbation is stimulating your genitals or other parts of your body in a way that feels sexually pleasurable.
 You can masturbate alone or with someone else.